Political Parties FAQ

 In 2000, the United States Supreme Court ruled that blanket primaries undermined the integrity of the parties' nominating processes and violated their Constitutionally protected right to freedom of association.

-No. Some states hold caucuses throughout the state—a series of meetings in which local party members debate and then vote on which candidate their delegates to the national nominating convention will support.
+Do all states hold primaries?No. Some states hold caucuses throughout the state—a series of meetings in which local party members debate and then vote on which candidate their delegates to the national nominating convention will support.

-Yes.
+Does the government regulate the political parties in any way?Yes.
 The federal and state governments impose a range of regulations governing the election process such as ballot registration requirements.
 Perhaps most importantly, in 1974, the federal government passed the Federal Election Campaign Act regulating campaign finance.

 What does the Federal Election Campaign Act do?Passed in 1971 and amended in 1974, this law placed limits on campaign spending, established elaborate reporting requirements for campaign donations, and created the Federal Election Commission to monitor these requirements.
 Under this law, presidential candidates may receive federal funding if they demonstrate a broad base of public support.
 For the 2008 presidential election, they could meet this requirement by raising $5000 in each of 20 states through contributions under $250.
 If a candidate accepts public money, he or she is required to limit all spending to an amount set by the federal government.
 In 2008, that limit was $84.1 million.
 For 2008, the law also set a $2300 limit on all individual contributions to candidates and a $28,500 limit on contributions to national parties.
 The act also set fundraising and spending requirements for Political Action Committees.

-PACs are private organizations formed to raise and spend money on behalf of political causes.
+What is a Political Action Committee (PAC)?PACs are private organizations formed to raise and spend money on behalf of political causes.
 Business and professional associations, union members, and interest groups such as gun owners and environmental activists are among those who have formed PACs.
 The Federal Election Commission sets limits on the amount an individual may contribute to a PAC (currently $5000 annually) and the amount a PAC may contribute to a candidate (currently $5000 annually) or a political party (currently $15,000 annually).
 However, the Supreme Court ruled in 1976 that PACs may spend unlimited amounts indirectly on a campaign; that is, on promotional efforts that are not orchestrated by the candidates' campaign committees.